CS5001-khoury/hw03/instructions/README.md

 For every function, you define it, you document it, you implement it, and then you test it - **Before** moving onto the next function!

-> Please note, for this assignment you will be adding to your README.md as you work.
-You will actually want to create that first!
-> We will highlight questions to answer in the README.md as you are working!
->
-> To make grading easier, we ask that you use the following template for your README.md
-> ````text
-> # Homework 3: Readme
->
-> * Semester: UPDATE
-> * Student: Your name
->
-> ## game_helper error tracking
-> * syntax error one
-> * syntax error two..
-> * etc
->
-> ```text
-> output of your test_game_helper.py run
-> ```
-> Comments about Logical errors and questions
->
->
-> ## Reflection and Further Thinking
->
->````
-> This format will help make is easier for the grader to quickly find the sections of your file.
-As a reminder, you can use
-> any text editor for your markdown file, just make sure to save the extension as .md

-## Game Helper Tests
+## Game Helper: Practice at Finding Errors and Writing Tests

-Download [game_helper.py](game_helper.py).
+Download [game_helper.py](../game_helper.py).
 It is a file with a series of isolated functions written by another programmer.
 One thing you will note is there are type hints in the file.
 This is standard practice in industry, and they are correct! (and won't affect your tests/running).
 The docstring style used is also standard, and follows the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods) on docstrings.

 👉🏽 **Task** Fix the Syntax Errors in the file.
 You can run it to find them.
 * For each error, put a line in the game_helper documenting the Syntax error, and how you fixed it.